-For the analysis, simple differences in means will be calculated for all the outcomes as well as regression-adjusted results.
-An intention to treat effect (ITT), denoted by $\beta$ , will be estimated in the regression model presented below:
+For both the primary and secondary outcomes, simple differences in means as well as regression-adjusted results will be provided.
+For the latter, an intention to treat effect (ITT), denoted by β , will be estimated in the regression model presented below:

-$$E(Y_i|T_i, Z_i) = \alpha + \beta T_i + Z'i \gamma$$
+$$Y_i = \alpha + \beta T_i + Z'i \gamma + u_i$$ (1)

-$Y_i$ is the outcome for individual i. $T_i$ is an indicator variable equal to 1 if i was assigned to treatment and 0 if i was assigned to the control group. $Z_i$ is a vector of individual characteristics that are not affected by the intervention (such as sex, age, ethnicity, district, past offences, and referral source).
-The analysis below depends on the overarching assumption that the sample of observations are independent to each other.
-This is reasonable as the sample is only a small subset of the whole population.
+Y_i is the outcome for individual i.
+T_i is an indicator variable equal to 1 if i was assigned to treatment and 0 if i was assigned to the control group.
+Z_i is a vector of individual characteristics that are not affected by the intervention (such as sex, age, ethnicity, district, past offences, and referral source). u_i captures factors that impact the outcome, Y_i , which are not directly observed.